shuntagami/dotfiles/README.md

 # dotfiles
 Simple dotfiles includes<br>
-.zshrc with Prezto,<br>
-.vimrc with dein.vim,<br>
+.zshrc with <a href="https://github.com/sorin-ionescu/prezto">Prezto</a>,<br> .vimrc with <a href="https://github.com/Shougo/dein.vim">dein.vim</a>,<br>
-setting of iTerm,<br>
+setting of macOS, iTerm, Homebrew.<br>
-installer of applications using brew, cask, and mas
+It's possible to set up environment for creating Rails app

+## Warning
+ If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

 ## How to use
 Firstly, maku sure that <b>Command line tools for Xcode</b> is installed on your mac.
 If not, run next command.

 ```